sunnyyang27/tftstats/README.md

 Under "Best Final Champions", you can view the champions that give the highest average final placement.
 These are sorted by placement, count, star level, carry percentage, and number of items.

 ## Coming up
+### Features
+#### Edit and Delete games
+As a user, I want to edit an existing game.
+This includes changing a stage's values, adding new stages, and modifying my team.
+Acceptance criteria:
+- There are three buttons: Delete, Edit stages, and Edit team
+- When Delete is clicked, a warning popups up for confirmation with text "Are you sure you want to delete the game?
+All data related to the game will be removed and will not appear in statistic pages.".
+The popup has two options "Cancel" and "Yes".
+- When Edit stages is clicked, the first stage is loaded (StageFragment).
+The user can modify the stage.
+There are buttons to Save, Next Stage, Previous Stage (if applicable), and Exit.
+   - Exit should go back to the original page where Edit stages was clicked
+- When Edit team is clicked, the team comp is loaded (FinalCompFragment).
+Same functionality as before.
+There is a button "Exit".
+When the user edits/deletes a champion, the team is immediately updated.
+Design options:
+- put Edit and Delete button on Home, next to the team
+- put Edit and Delete button on Game Stats, at bottom of page
+- For stage navigation, provide options like "Save and next", "Save and exit".
+If user makes changes and wants to go to the previous/next stage without saving, they should have that option.

+#### Home page: support viewing more than 10 games
+As a user, I want the option to view the next 10 games.
+Acceptance criteria:
+- next to the label "Last 10 games", there is a selector to go to the next 10 games or select a specific page of games
+- when a page has been selected, the games should update
+- replace the label with "Games 1-10" and update based on the current page

+#### Trait UI improvements
+As a user, I want all the trait images to have the same size and be coloured depending on the trait level. (ss) Acceptance criteria:
+- trait images have the same size.
+Currently Ironclad is too small
+- On Home page, traits should be coloured depending on trait level.
+- On Final Comp Stats page, under "Average Placement by Trait", remove the trait image next to the input, replace the first column's rows with the coloured trait image, and add a tooltip as "TraitLevel"
+- On Final Comp Stats page, under "Best Final Traits", remove "Trait" column, the trait image, and add a tooltip as "TraitName TraitLevel"
+- the colouring should match how TFT does it in game
+Design:
+- trait images should be replaced with svg that have an outline and a fill
+- the outline and fill colour can be changed based on trait level
+- determine logic for associating a trait level with a colour

+#### Final Comp page: display current traits
+As a user, when I add champions to my team I want to see the number of units per trait Acceptance criteria:
+- the trait images are displayed in a row
+- each image is coloured based on trait level.
+This includes an incomplete trait.
+For example, if there is 1 Dawnbringer then show the image outline with a transparent fill
+- each image has a tooltip with the exact number of units contributing to the trait.
+For example, if there are 3 Dawnbringer then the tooltip should show 3
+- as champions are added, edited, or removed, traits should be updated
+- trait images are sorted by level in descending order.
+For example, Dawnbringer 4 should be left of Coven 3.
+- if there are many traits, the row should not be cut off.
+Add a horizontal scroll

+#### Add a statistics page for stage and round of elimination
+As a user, I want to know my average placement when I die at stage _ round _ .
+Acceptance criteria:
+- create a line chart where x-axis is stage and round and y-axis placement
+- y-axis scale is 1-8, with a label at each value
+- x-axis scale depends on the most late stage/round.
+- since each stage is only 7 rounds, each x value should be a decimal of stage + (round / 7).

+#### Tech Debt: move all hardcoded strings to strings.xml
+Acceptance criteria:
+- All xml files should not have hardcoded texts
+- All Kotlin fragment files should not have hardcoded texts

+### Existing Bugs
+#### Using built-in back on a Stage page causes issues
+When inputting stage data, there is a manual "Previous Stage" or "Cancel" button to replace Android back functionality.
+If Android back is used, the stage will be incorrect.
+However, Android back does work for all other pages.
+Steps:
+1. On Home, click +
+2. Use Android back
+3. Click +
+Expected: every field is blank
+Actual: gold, health, and xp are set to 0, indicating that the game was not reset.